nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 In `initModelManager()`, after the `model` was built from storage, `FeesCalculator#UpdateAllLessonOutstanding()` is called to update the lesson fees.
 For each person in `addressBook`, a new `updatedPerson` would be created.
 When creating the new `updatedPerson`, for each lesson that the person has, `updateLessonOutstandingFeesField()` will update all the outstanding fees fields using `lastUpdatedDate` and the current local date time.

+<div markdown="span" class="alert alert-info">:information_source: **Note:**
+FeesCalculator do not refresh the outstanding fees immediately after the lesson ends if TAB is open.
+Users need to relaunch TAB to see the updated outstanding fees. </div>

 The following is the logic of `FeesCalculator` to decide whether to update the specific lesson:
 * To construct a `FeesCalculator` object, the `lastUpdatedDate` and `currentDateTime`, which is simply the `LocalDateTime.now()`, are required.